metrorailings/OwlBlog/content/posts/preseason-review-49ers-1.md

 Was it not for some overly simplistic defensive scheming courtesy of Robert Saleh, the 49ers would be world champions and I'd be $8000 richer.
 Ah well...

-Anyway, here we are with the 49ers going into the season as the reigning champion of the NFC.
+Anyway, here we are with the 49ers going into the season as the reigning champions of the NFC.